agronholm/apscheduler/docs/modules/triggers/cron.rst

 on each field, and when determining the next execution time, it finds the earliest possible time that satisfies the conditions in every field.
 This behavior resembles the "Cron" utility found in most UNIX-like operating systems.

-You can also specify the starting date and ending dates for the cron-style schedule through the ``start_date`` and ``end_date`` parameters, respectively.
+You can also specify the starting date and ending dates for the cron-style schedule through the ``start_time`` and ``end_time`` parameters, respectively.
 They can be given as a date/datetime object or text (in the `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format).

 Unlike with crontab expressions, you can omit fields that you don't need.
 Fields greater than the least significant